TechnicalPursuit/TIBET/README.md

 The GitHub-based [TIBET wiki](https://github.com/TechnicalPursuit/TIBET/wiki) provides a forward-looking design blueprint and roadmap for TIBET's architecture, components, and construction standards.

-# The Tag Store&trade;

-TIBET tags are self-contained packages of web functionality you can create, share, and leverage in the construction of your applications.
-The TIBET [Tag Store&trade;](http://www.technicalpursuit.com/tibet/tagstore/) is our clearinghouse for tags and other TIBET-related extensions.

 # Contacting Us